dafny-lang/dafny/docs/DafnyRef/Types.md

 }
 ```

-A two-state function can declare that it only assumes a parameter to be allocated
+A two-state function may declare that it only assumes a parameter to be allocated
 in the current heap.
 This is done by preceding the parameter with the `new` modifier,
 as illustrated in the following example, where the first call to `DiffAgain` is legal:
 <!-- %check-verify Types.12.expect %use Increasing.tmp -->